donedgardo/blog/content/blog/top-10-attitudes-and-actions-unprofesional-developers-make.md

 ### 1.Committing to work you can't guarantee.

 Unprofessional developers buckle under pressure and agree to try to meet a deadline.
-They agree because they are optimistic, and you should never estimate in a hopeful state.
+They could agree because they are optimistic, and you should never estimate in a hopeful state.
 As a result, they will take shortcuts and abandon disciplines, resulting in shortcomings in their work.

 "Could you at least try?" said the manager.
 Conforming to try is agreeing that you aren't trying,